 The interior's only significant downside is a cumbersome optional navigation system that's overly fussy and best skipped for an aftermarket unit.

-Buyers can choose from Premium or Limited trim level Crosstreks.
+Buyers can choose from base, Premium or Limited trim level Crosstreks.

-The Premium trim comes standard with A/C, power windows and locks, a six-speaker AM/FM/CD sound system with iPod integration in addition to USB and AUX ports, cruise control, Bluetooth connectivity and 17-inch alloy wheels.
+The Premium trim adds A/C, power windows and locks, a six-speaker AM/FM/CD sound system with iPod integration in addition to USB and AUX ports, cruise control, Bluetooth connectivity and 17-inch alloy wheels.
 The manual transmission comes standard, while options include the CVT, a sunroof, and the aforementioned nav system that comes bundled with a rear-vision camera.

-The Limited trim features the CVT as standard and also adds leather upholstery, automatic climate control, an LCD audio head unit with a backup camera and auto on/off headlights.
+The Limited trim features the CVT as standard and also adds leather upholstery, welcome lighting, automatic climate control, an LCD audio head unit, a 7-inch infotainment system, turn signals integrated into the door mirrors and auto on/off headlights.
 A package combining both the moonroof and navigation is optional on Limiteds.

 All Crosstrek models feature dual front, front side and full-length side curtain airbags in addition to a driver's knee airbag, traction and stability control systems and a brake override system.